ClusterCockpit/cc-docker/README.md

 * `$ cd data`
 * `$ ./init.sh`

 * Comment or delete the line `- ${DATADIR}/sql:/docker-entrypoint-initdb.d` for `cc-db` to disable initialisation of the MySQL database.
-You may also place your own MysQL database dump in `./data/sql`.
+You may also place your own MySQL database dump in `./data/sql`.

 In `.env`, change the following variables under `APP`
 * `APP_CLUSTERCOCKPIT_INIT` to `false`